joseph-greiner/tridex_mods/printer_configuration/README.md

 # Printer Configuration

 These are my current configuration and macros for stock Klipper based IDEX machines.
-When combined with my slicer configuration, these macros allow full printing capabilities with your printer.
+When combined with my slicer configuration, these macros allow full printing capabilities with your printer with little to no modifications.

 ## Printing modes:

 Single tool prints (T0 or T1)<br>
 Dual material or dual color printing with both tool heads.<br>
-Copy and Mirror mode printing with any material selected in the slicer.
+Copy and Mirror mode printing with whatever materials are selected in the slicer.<br>

 ## Multiple tool head change modes:

-Swap - quickest tool change mode, both tool heads move at the same time.
+<b>Swap:</b> Quickest tool change mode, both tool heads move at the same time.
 (Ported from Vcore IDEX macros by Helge Keck)<br>
-Classic - original Tridex tool change, one tool head moves at a time.<br>
+<b>Classic:</b> Original Tridex tool change, one tool head moves at a time.<br>
-Ooze Prevention - if nozzles are cooled down when not actively printing, keeps the tool head in the parking area until printing temperatures is reached
+<b>Ooze Prevention</b> If nozzles are cooled down when not actively printing, keeps the tool head in the parking area until printing temperatures are reached<br>
+When ooze prevention is checked from within Prusa Slicer, this mode is automatically selected, no changes to your printer configuration needs to be done.<br>

 ## Tool head offsets adjustable without restarting Klipper